+666. Supervision of Counselors and the Guidance Program (5).
+Pr., Ed.S. standing.

+Students will examine several models of personnel supervision as it applies to a school setting.
+Additional practice in supervision of master's level counselors will be provided.
+Course work will develop skills to demonstrate accountability within a guidance program.

-660. Advanced Practicum in Area of Specialization (10).
-Pr., CED 659 or EDS standing.
+669. Advanced Practicum in Area of Specialization (10).
+Pr., CED 657 and 658 or CED 659 or Ed.S. standing.
 Provides advanced students with supervised experiences in personal and group counseling; opportunities for program implementation; further refinement of consultation skills, including supervision.
 780. Master's Thesis in Area of Specialization (6).
 Pr., FED 661, completion of core courses in area of specialization, and approval of the department head.

-The thesis in the area of specialization provides the opportunity for a formal and systematic directed inquiry into topics, issues, and/or problems of concern to classroom teachers, school counselors or administrators, or counselors in nonschool settings.
+The thesis in the area of specialization provides the opportunity for a formal and systematic directed inquiry into topics, issues, and/or prob- lems of concern to classroom teachers, school counselors or admin- istrators, or counselors in nonschool settings.
 799. Master's Comprehensive Examination (0).
 Pr., Departmental approval.
 The Master's Comprehensive Examination is required of all candidates for the M.Ed.
-Provides an opportunity for the student to demonstrate the integration of coursework experiences.
+Provides an opportunity for the student to demonstrate the integration of course work experiences.
 Must be taken during the final two quarters of enrollment in the M.Ed. program.

-899. EDS Comprehensive Examination (0).

-Counseling is a specialized profession that requires the ability to relate effectively with others as well as the demonstration of academic competence.
-Because of the special nature of this program, the Counselor Education Faculty reserves the right to make binding decisions regarding the suitability of students enrolling in Practicum.
+899. Ed.S.
+Comprehensive Examination (0). ng is a specialized profession that requires the ability to relate effectively as well as the demonstration of academic competence.
+Because of the